RETREAT FAQ

 A WhatsApp group will be created prior to the retreat so we can stay connected while in Guatemala.

-Sam will be available on WhatsApp throughout the trip in case of travel delays, questions, or support while in transit.
+Sam will be available on WhatsApp on Sunday arrival in case of travel delays, questions, or support while in transit.

 ————————————————